 That’s why we’ve put together this super tactical guide, where we’ll take you through all the ways that you can post your videos on LinkedIn and engage your audience.

-Not just that, but if you stick around till the end, we also have a bonus section where we’ll show you how you can create super engaging videos for LinkedIn in minutes, even if you’ve never edited a video before.
+Not just that, but if you stick around till the end, we'll also show you how you can create super engaging videos for LinkedIn in minutes using an online editing tool.

 Let’s dive right in!

 2. How to post a video to LinkedIn from desktop